s3rius/FastAPI-template/README.md

 docker-compose -f deploy/docker-compose.yml --project-directory . up --build
 ```

-If you want to install in from sources then try this:
+If you want to install it from sources, try this:
 ```shell
 python3 -m pip install poetry
 python3 -m pip install .